coverclock/com-diag-hazer/README.md

 You can also safely skip installing LFS, and ignore the large data files, to use this repo.

+## Secure Socket Layer

+The optional scripts that provide an authenticated and encrypted tunnel through which datagrams can be forwarded require OpenSSL.

+     sudo apt-get install openssl libssl-dev libssl-doc

 ## geodesic

 The geodesic application is based on algorithms described in